Building Your Down Payment

 - VA mortgages

 Guaranteed by the Department of Veterans Affairs, a VA loan is offered to service people and veterans.
 This special loan does not require a down payment, has limited closing costs, and offers a competitive interest rate.
 While the mortgages are not actually issued by the VA, the office certifies applicants by issuing eligibility certificates.

 You can fund your down payment through a second mortgage that closes along with the first.
 Most of the time, the piggyback loan is for 10 percent of the home's amount, while the first mortgage covers 80 percent.
 Instead of the traditional 20 percent down payment, the homebuyer will just have to pull together the remaining 10 percent.

 - Carry-Back loans

-In a "carry back" mortgage, the seller agrees to loan you some of his home equity to help you with your down payment money.
-In this scenario, you would finance the largest portion of the purchase price with a traditional lending institution and finance the remaining amount with the seller.
-Usually this form of second mortgage has higher interest.
+In a "carry back" situation, the seller agrees to lend you a portion of his own equity to help you with your down payment funds.
+The buyer finances the majority of the purchase price through a traditional mortgage program and finances the remaining funds with the seller.
+Usually this type of second mortgage will have a higher rate of interest.

-The satisfaction will be the same, no matter how you manage to come up with your down payment.
-Your brand new home will be your reward!
+The satisfaction will be the same, no matter which approach you use to come up with your down payment.
+Your new home will be worth it!

 Need to talk about down payments?
 Give us a call: 405-513-7700.